FlattestGuitar/OdeLang/README.md

 - an interpreting context, which is a state holder for the execution of the syntax tree

 This project is only a part of the entire thesis project, which is a team effort.
-The use case involved feeding various objects into the language's context, so the API is kind of weird.
+The use case involves feeding various objects into the language's context, so the API is kind of weird.
 Don't mind that.

 Still WIP.